nrwl/nx/nx-dev/nx-dev/public/documentation/shared/react-tutorial/06-proxy.md

   --allowedHosts          This option allows you to whitelist services that are allowed to access the dev server.
   --memoryLimit           Memory limit for type checking service process in MB.
   --maxWorkers            Number of workers to use for type checking.
+  --baseHref              Base url for the application being built.
+  --skip-nx-cache         Skip the use of Nx cache.
   --help                  Show available options for project target.
 ```

 It helps with good editor integration (see [VSCode Support](/using-nx/console#nx-console-for-vscode)).

-But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed computation caching and distributed builds.
+But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed [computation caching](/using-nx/caching) and [distributed builds](/using-nx/dte).